 June Cherutich, 25, a World Vision nutritionist, was on hand to meet Akusi and her worried mother when they arrived at the health center in Lokichoggio.
 June works three of every four weeks, traveling around the county to ensure health centers have the supplies they need.

 Akusi was weighed, measured, and scored.
 Children are given what is called a z-score, based on their height and weight.
 Zero is normal.
 Akusi’s z-score was -3.
-She was severely malnourished and immediately given ready-to-use therapeutic food (RUTF) supplied by World Vision through the World Food Program.
-Her mother was asked to come back the next day to receive a corn-soy blend mix — also supplied by World Vision through the World Food Program — to help with her malnutrition.
+She was severely malnourished and immediately given ready-to-use therapeutic food (RUTF) supplied by World Vision through the World Food Programme.
+Her mother was asked to come back the next day to receive a corn-soy blend mix — also supplied by World Vision through the World Food Programme — to help with her malnutrition.